zjvskobe/PyOP2/README.rst

   LLVM_CONFIG_PATH=LLVM_INSTALL_PATH/bin/llvm-config python setup.py install

 Finally, for translation of C kernels to LLVM kernels, Clang is required.
-This can be your system version of Clang, using any modern version (>=3.3).
+This can be your system version of Clang - however, only Clang 3.2 and 3.3 have been tested.

 If Clang is not installed on your machine, you can install it via apt-get::

-  sudo apt-get install clang-3.4
+  sudo apt-get install clang-3.3

 HDF5
 ~~~~